ranranrunforit/Reproducibility-Project/README.md

 - To install PyTorch Geometric in Google Colab, simply run the following cell.
 - For other environments, follow the documentation to install Pytorch Geometric: https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html and skip the following cell.

+**It's important to run the codes for one model at a time to accurately evaluate each model's performance within the 8-minute time limit.**

+**Note**: Make sure to **sequentially run all the cells in each section** so that the intermediate variables / packages will carry over to the next cell

 Training and evaluating the GAT model on the Cora dataset can be done through running the the `main.py` script as follows: